Paul Machliss

-Early life and career
+Early life

 Machliss was born in Melbourne, Victoria, Australia, and is a graduate of Brighton Secondary College.

+Career

 He got his start working as a gofer on Fast Forward, an Australian sketch comedy series.
 He went to work in a post-production facility, serving as a videotape librarian and operator.
 While at this job, Machliss taught himself how to use the company's editing suite, allowing him to get a job editing advertisements and corporate videos.
 He then worked freelance on a trade show in Amsterdam, after which he relocated to the UK and worked as an online editor for several post-production facilities.
 From there, he was hired as a freelance editor to work on British television series, including Spaced and Black Books.
 His work on these series got him a job editing Scott Pilgrim vs. the World, directed by Edgar Wright, in 2010.
 In 2013, he served as the editor for The World's End, also directed by Wright.
 In July 2023 Machliss was awarded an Honorary Doctorate of Arts by Solent University.